nifyacorp/NIFYA-Master/scripts/README.md

 # NIFYA Backend Testing Scripts

-This directory contains Node.js scripts for testing the NIFYA backend services independently of the frontend.
-These scripts allow you to verify the entire notification pipeline from authentication to notification delivery.
+This directory contains scripts for testing, analyzing, and troubleshooting the NIFYA backend services.
+These scripts allow you to verify and diagnose the entire platform from authentication to notification delivery.

 ## Prerequisites